 Instance is stored in two files - /etc/ioconfig and /stand/ioconfig.
-These files retain their information across reboots, unless one is corrupted or missing, in which case, ioinit will rebuild the entire /dev structure.
+Information in these files retain their information across reboots, unless one is corrupted or missing, in which case, ioinit will rebuild the entire /dev structure.
 (If this occurs, you would have to recreate any customized permissions or files.)